salimdellali/dummy-react-conf-website/README.md

 My first ever React project, it is a part of my React learning path, and is acctually an idea I got from the **50 Projects for React and the Static Web Colby Fayock 1.0** eBook.

-It's a single page app, also it's a Jamstack Website.
+It's a single page app, also a Jamstack Website.

 ---

 ### Repo structure :

+Root folder `/` :

-Root folder `/` : the website of the React Conf ( using Create-React-App boilerplate ).
+- `src/` folder : the website of the React Conf ( using Create-React-App boilerplate ).
+- `UML Diagrams/` folder : UML Diagrams for better project decription

 ### Usage :